rachmari/first-responder/README.md

         comment-body: ':robot: Thanks for the ping to team sprockets! :bellhop_bell: This issue was added to our first-responder project board.
 A team member will be along shortly to review this issue.'

 ```

+# Would you like to contribute?

+To get started read the [Contributing](./CONTRIBUTING.md) docs.